Mission and Goals

 Graduate Honors Recognition

-The Annual Graduate Honors Reception, held each spring, is designated for recognizing outstanding achievement.
-Awards are presented to outstanding graduate students in each graduate program.
+The Annual Graduate Honors Reception is held each spring to recognize outstanding achievement in each graduate program.

-Qualified graduate students may also be invited to join most of the honorary organizations on campus, including Alpha Epsilon Lambda, Beta Gamma Sigma, Chi Sigma Iota, Phi Kappa Phi, Sigma Alpha Pi and Sigma Tau Delta.
+Qualified graduate students may also be invited to join most of the honorary organizations on campus, including Alpha Epsilon Lambda, Beta Gamma Sigma, Chi Sigma Iota, Kappa Delta Pi, Phi Kappa Phi, Sigma Alpha Pi and Sigma Tau Delta.

 The Board of Trustees at the University of Montevallo is charged with authority to approve the number and type of graduate degrees; the number and nature of departments, divisions, schools or colleges through which the curriculum is administered; and the extent to which the institution should offer distance learning programs.